Bellier-Baptiste/ESEO_RailwaySimulateurv2/doc/v3/documentation/guides/unfinished_functionalities_WOO_PFE.md

 simulator.go.
 But this solution is the best one that we have found for the moment.
 But even with a new functioning, few adaptation of this solution will be needed.

+### 4. Multiple days enhancement

+#### 4.1.
+Introduction

+This part of the document describes the progress status of the branch sim_red_15_39_bbel.
+The branch sim_red_15_39_bbel was created to work on the US#15: "Simulation over multiple days" and the US#39: "Change the type of day for each day of the simulation in the HMI".
+The work done on this branch was divided into 2 parts:

+- being able to change the type of day for each day of the simulation in the HMI.
+- being able to run the simulation over multiple days and to apply the changes of the type of day in the simulation.

+The first part has been successfully developed.

+The second part is still in progress.

+#### 4.2.
+Work

+##### 4.2.1.
+Change the type of day for each day of the simulation in the HMI

+The first part of the work was to be able to change the type of day for each day of the simulation in the HMI.

+Scenario nominal:

+- The user launch the HMI.
+- The user click on the "Edit" button.
+-

 ### 6. Licences